Mont Tremblant, the #1 Ski Resort in Eastern North America

 Snowmobile Tour - A quintessential Canadian activity, the Mont-Tremblant region offers hundreds of kilometres of slopes renowned across Quebec, and breathtakingly beautiful panoramas unfold before your eyes throughout the adventure.

-Dune Buggy 4 X 4 – If you are not comfortable getting on a snowmobile or looking for a family outing then consider 4 X 4 dune buggy!
+Dune Buggy 4 X 4 – If you are uncomfortable getting on a snowmobile or looking for a family outing, consider the 4 X 4 dune buggy!

-Sleigh Rides - tour in a small private sleigh; enjoy a pleasant ride in the company of your family or loved one.
+Sleigh Rides - Tour a small private sleigh; enjoy a pleasant ride with your family or loved ones.

-Snowtubing – Mont Tremblant offers 8 tubing lanes—from beginner to expert level—to let loose on the slopes of a well-groomed hill in downtown Mont-Tremblant.
-The tow- lift back up to the top lets you save on your energy for the ride.
+Snowtubing – Mont Tremblant offers eight tubing lanes—from beginner to expert level—to let loose on the slopes of a well-groomed hill in downtown Mont Tremblant.
+The tow-lift back up to the top lets you save on your energy for the ride.

-Snowshoeing – Embark on an adventure on your own with rented snowshoes or treat yourself to the exciting experience of a guided tour with interpretation of the natural surroundings and local folklore.
+Snowshoeing – You can embark on an adventure with rented snowshoes or treat yourself to the exciting experience of a guided tour, which includes an interpretation of the natural surroundings and local folklore.

-Ice Fishing - Ideal for small group, an experienced guide is there to teach you the technique and introduce you to the local fauna.
-For reasons related to conservation, yellow perch, bass, and pike, which are the usual catch will be released into the water at the end of the activity for conservation reasons.
+Ice Fishing - Ideal for small groups, an experienced guide teaches you the technique and introduces you to the local fauna.
+For reasons related to conservation, yellow perch, bass, and pike, which are the usual catch, will be released into the water at the end of the activity for conservation reasons.

 Health & Safety

-- Face Mask is required in all public places.
+• Face Masks are required in all public places.

-- A Vaccine Passport or proof of double vaccination for guest aged 13 and up is mandatory to use the lifts. for more details on the Mt.
-Tremblant COVID 19 Policy, please visit - Winter 2021-2022 Operation plan.
+• A Vaccine Passport or proof of double vaccination for guests aged 13 and up is mandatory to use the lifts.
+For more details on the Mt.
+Tremblant COVID-19 Policy, please visit - Winter 2021-2022 Operation plan.

 Please check with us for our Mont Tremblant Ski Packages.